Python3pkg/Products.SilvaExternalSources/CodeSources/cs_YouTube/README.txt

 Customizing YouTube Code Source
 -------------------------------
-The code in the page template named 'cs_youtube' can be easily adjusted to your personal requirements.
+The code in the page template named 'youtube_source' can be easily adjusted to your personal requirements.